OtherDevOpsGene/intro-to-docker/05-Lesson/README.md

 $ docker volume rm solarsystem_mongodata
 solarsystem_mongodata
 ```

+If you don't remove the named volume, the data will survive our next restart
+(meaning Pluto will still be a planet, to us anyway).

 You'll have to run `docker compose rm` in the `selenium` directory as well.
 Adding `--stop --force` will stop the containers and remove them without